nuodb/node-nuodb/README.md

 **id:** optional argument to give the pool an id.
 As default the pool will be provided the “new Date().getTime()” at the time of its creation as its id.

+**skipCheckLivelinessOnRelease:** turns off liveliness checks on connections when they are released back to the pool, which is different than the checkTime that is used for aging purposes.
+The default is false, meaning we will perform a liveliness check when a connection is returned to the pool.

+**livelinessCheck:** indicates the type of liveliness check to be performed.
+By default, the value is set to query, which means a query to test the connection.
+If set to any other value other than query, it will only look to see if the NuoDB API isConnected returns true and we have not trapped a connection related exception previously.

 Arguments should be provided to the pool as an object.
 Please refer to the Usage section for an example.

 ### Usage